Health & Fitness Calculators

 Energy Converter for Food

-The tool below may convert calories and other popular food energy units.
+The tool below allows you to quickly convert calories into other standard food energy units.

-It was used until the Mifflin-St. Jeor Equation was developed in 1990.
-Currently, the Mifflin-St. Jeor equation is considered to be the most accurate for estimating BMR.
+It remained the gold standard until the Mifflin-St. Jeor Equation was introduced in 1990.
+Today, the Mifflin-St. Jeor equation is widely considered by health professionals to be the most accurate method for estimating BMR.

-The Mifflin-St. Jeor Equation is the most accurate for determining BMR among these formulas.
-The Katch-McArdle formula is more accurate for slimmer people who know their body fat percentage.
+To summarize: The Mifflin-St. Jeor Equation is generally the most accurate for determining BMR for the average adult.
+The Katch-McArdle formula is preferred for athletes or slimmer individuals who have an accurate measurement of their body fat percentage.

 The Equation of Mifflin-St. Jeor